andrewjunyoung/symboard/README.md

 1. *Make typing in english fast, comfortable, and low-effort*
   - The alphabet is arranged in the Dvorak layout.
 Common English punctuation is all in the lower 3 rows
 2. *Support other common symbols in an intuitive way (EG greek, cyrillic, arrows, math symbols)*
-  - Non-latin characters are placed on top of similar-sounding latin characters, based on the sound they make in standard dialect
+  - Our universal romanization scheme maps all non-latin characters to similar sounding latin letters.
+For example, ك = k, к = k, and か = k + a.
-  - Diacritics are placed near or above graphically similar characters
+  - Diacritics are placed near or above graphically similar characters.
+For example, ȧ = a + .

 ## Layout